 For many people, the Ford Focus is the car that embodies the small family hatchback.
 It's one of the best cars of its type to drive and, even though it's a little less impressive in some other areas, it's still a great all-rounder.

 The Focus isn’t the most flamboyant-looking car of its type, but if you’re after something with a smart, sophisticated look, you won’t be disappointed.
-The horizontally slatted grille and slim, angular headlamps instantly identify it as a relation of the Fiesta and new Mondeo, and there are some reasonably intricate and imaginative shapes dotted around the body.
+The horizontally slatted grille and slim, angular headlamps instantly identify it as a relation of the Fiesta and Mondeo, and there are some reasonably intricate and imaginative shapes dotted around the body.
 However, precisely how smart your Focus looks will depend greatly on which trim you choose.
-The base version has black door handles rather than the body-coloured ones that the rest of the range has, and you have to step up to mid-range Zetec trim before you get alloy wheels as standard.
-At the top of the range, the ST hot hatch has a unique styling package that includes a honeycomb grille, deep side skirts, a rear roof spoiler and substantial diffusers either side of the exhaust.
+All versions have body-coloured door handles, but you have to step up to Zetec trim before you get alloy wheels as standard.
+That also gets you front foglamps and a chrome trim for the grille.
+Titanium cars add chrome foglight surrounds, while Titanium cars have LED lighting at both ends.
+ST-Line models get a sporty body kit, and unsurprisingly, so the ST hot hatch versions.
+You’ll notice a honeycomb grille, deep side skirts, a rear roof spoiler and substantial diffusers either side of the exhaust.